datalogism/Kastor/doc/KnowledgeDistill.md

 To make possible the Wikicheck of Object Properties we propose to rely the verification on a simplified Markdown version of the Wikipedia page.
 This process is depending of two steps :
-1. the retrieval of the Wikipedia Markdown version of the abstracts and the recording of them in the KG:
+1. the retrieval of the Wikipedia Markdown version of the abstracts and the recording of them in the KG via the [1_KD-321_RetrieveWikiMD](../kastor/1_KD-321_RetrieveWikiMD.py) script:
 ```
- python KD3-21_RetrieveWikiMD.py -s SHAPE_PATH
+ python 1_KD-321_RetrieveWikiMD.py -s SHAPE_PATH
 ```
 2. The wikicheck is then applied on the retrieved Markdown articles :
 ```